ABindoff/ABindoff.github.io/_posts/2016-11-18-game-of-disease.markdown

 ---
 published: true
-title: Can life (or disease) emerge from simple rule structures
+title: Can life (or disease) emerge from simple rule structures?
 layout: post
 ---